krz8/accretions/README.md

 - Red-Black Trees

+- Alternate hashing implementations, and the hash tables that go with them.

 - more as I need them and study them; feel free to suggest something!

 #### API

-At the top level, the Accretions system provides a set of collection types, a set of generic functions that operate across those different collections, and a set of conditions to support error processing and recovery.
+The Accretions system provides a set of collection types, a set of generic functions common to all those different collections, and a set of conditions to support error processing and recovery.
 This makes it easy to swap different collection implementations in your client code without changing the rest of your framework.

-For performance, however, the individual collection types are defined in a “one collection, one file” style.
-You can generally pick any file defining a collection you need, and obtain the relevant algorithms without the overhead of generic functions and object dispatch.
-Most people won't need this, but if you find yourself facing tight resource contraints, well, here you go.
-Take what you need and leave the rest.

-See the [Manual][manual] for examples of both styles of usage.

-blah blah blah

-finish later

-- Common Generics: All collections are manipulated through the same set of CLOS generic functions.
-We aren't maintaining compatibility with other lisp systems (as Common Lisp must), so we are free to write common operations for the different operations.
-Just one interface serves many data structures.

-- something about inevitable package symbol name collisions
+Each collection type in the Accretions system is also available as a single package in a single file that provides the collection and “regular” functions to work with it.
+This is primarily meant for resource-constrained environments, avoiding the entire CLOS framework.
+With a glue package (described in the [manual][]), it is easy to access just one or two collection types without pulling in the entire Accretions system.

 ### What's Supported Currently